mramshaw/Graceful-Shutdown/README.md

 Almost all of the code came from __Gorilla/mux__, but how to test that it works?

 What I came up with can probably be improved, but it works so I'm happy with it for now.
-What we are really trying to do is model an insiderate __client__, however we can actually force the client to be inconsiderate on the __server__ side, which seems to be a little more satisfactory from a cohesiveness point of view.
+What we are really trying to do is model an inconsiderate __client__, however we can actually force the client to be inconsiderate on the __server__ side, which seems to be a little more satisfactory from a cohesiveness point of view.